deephacks/awesome-jvm/readme.md

 * [RxJava](https://github.com/ReactiveX/RxJava) - Library for composing asynchronous and event-based programs using observable sequences.
 * [stormpot](https://github.com/chrisvest/stormpot) - A fast object pool for the JVM.
 * [SmoothieMap](https://github.com/OpenHFT/SmoothieMap) - java.util.Map impl with worst put latencies more than 100 times smaller than java.util.HashMap.
+* [transducers-java](https://github.com/cognitect-labs/transducers-java) - Composable algorithmic transformations independent from the context of their input and output sources.

 ## Metaprogramming